leocr03/backend-stack-demo/README.md

 # Backend Stack Demo

-This project provides examples of using the main Java technology stack needed by back-end engineers today.
+This project provides examples of using the main Java technology stack needed by backend engineers today.

 So far, we have these items: